9001/copyparty/README.md

 if something doesn't work, try `--mtag-v` for verbose error messages

-## upload events
+## event hooks

-trigger a script/program on each upload  like so:
+trigger a script/program on uploads, renames etc

+you can set hooks before and/or after an event happens, and currently you can hook uploads, moves/renames, and deletes

+there's a bunch of flags and stuff, see `--help-hooks`

+### upload events

+the older, more powerful approach:

 ```
 -v /mnt/inc:inc:w:c,mte=+x1:c,mtp=x1=ad,kn,/usr/bin/notify-send